Eater (band): History

 Eater became one of the pioneering punk bands that played live in the first few months of the now-legendary Roxy Club.
 They topped the bill twice in January 1977; the second time they were supported by the Damned.
 They headlined again in February, this time supported by Johnny Moped, and twice more in March, supported first by the Lurkers and then by Sham 69.
 They also supplied two of their tracks, "15" (a version of "I'm Eighteen" by Alice Cooper) and "Don't Need It", to the seminal live compilation album The Roxy London WC2, released on 24 June 1977 by Harvest Records.

+The album was well received by The Virgin Encyclopedia of Popular Music and others.Trakmarx recognised the album as one of the five "Classic Punk Rock Compilation LPs" of all time,describing it as "capturing the full force of the first wave head on, The Roxy is an essential historical reminder of the power and the glory of punk rock".
+Author and critic Dave Thompson called it "one of the most important…live albums ever made, a document of the Roxy Club from on and off stage".

-Extracts from their performances at The Roxy were also included in Don Letts' Punk Rock Movie (1978).
+Extracts from their performances at The Roxy were also included in Don Letts' Punk Rock Movie (1978) with one critic describing the film footage as “captur(ing) an embryonic rock revolution...Verité rock had become verité celluloid almost by accident."